QuantGen/symDMatrix/README.md

 | G21 | G22 | G33 |
 | G31 | G32 | G33 |

-Because the matrix is assumed to be symmetric Gij=Gji; therefore, only the upper-triangular blocks are stored.
-Each block is stored in an ff object.
+Because the matrix is assumed to be symmetric (i.e., Gij=Gji), only the upper-triangular blocks are stored.
+Each block is stored as a flat file using an ff object.
 The package defines the class and multiple methods that allow treating this memmory-mapped matrix as a standard RAM matrix.

 **Slots**: